idris-lang/Idris-dev/docs/reference/misc.rst

 Miscellaneous
 **************

-Things we have yet to classify, or are two small to justify their own page.
+Things we have yet to classify, or are too small to justify their own page.

 The Unifier Log